Lifestyle Changes to Manage Alzheimer Disease

 A study of spouse caregivers of patients with AD showed the value of caregiver support.
 Nursing home admissions were delayed in those spouses receiving counseling, encouragement of weekly support group participation, and the availability of telephone counseling at any time.

-Lifestyle changes that can help you function as the disease progresses fall into two categories:
+Lifestyle changes that can help you function as the disease progresses fall into 2 categories:

 Planning Future Caregiving and Treatment

-As a person with Alzheimer’s disease, your abilities will gradually decline.
+As a person with AD, your abilities will gradually decline.
 You will be unable to address planning, caregiving, and treatment issues.
 The following guidelines apply to you, as long as you are able to be involved in planning, and to your family and caregiver.

 Legal and Financial Planning